PenguinClass/penguinclass.org/pages/gallery.md

   }

   // Map lowercase category names to actual category names in the data
     // Map lowercase category names to actual category names in the data
     // Map lowercase category names to actual category names in the data
     // Map lowercase category names to actual category names in the data
+    // Map lowercase category names to actual category names in the data
+    // Map lowercase category names to actual category names in the data